Théo Pourchaire: Arrow McLaren stand-in (2024)

 On 18 April 2024, Pourchaire substituted for the injured David Malukas at Grand Prix of Long Beach in the 2024 IndyCar Series for Arrow McLaren.
 Driving the No. 6 Chevrolet for the team, Pourchaire had a stellar debut, making up eleven positions from his starting position; the most of any driver on route to finish in eleventh place.
 Following the race, he stated that he "enjoyed it a lot" and "the racing in IndyCar is amazing".
 Pourchaire continued to deputise for Malukas at the Barber Motorsports Park, in which Arrow McLaren would release Malukas after Barber, due to an unclear recovery time.
 Pourchaire was signed days later for the remainder the season, bar the Indianapolis 500, forgoing his Super Formula commitments.
 He would finish that race in 22nd.
 At Detroit, Pourchaire qualified seventh, and finished in tenth place despite a penalty for contact with Agustín Canapino.
 Following the race, Pourchaire was subjected to abusive messages including death threats due to the contact with Canapino, which were condemned by IndyCar, Arrow McLaren and Canapino's team Juncos Hollinger Racing.
 Pourchaire was later released from Arrow McLaren and was replaced by Nolan Siegel.
 On July 19, McLaren gave Pourchaire another replacement appearance by letting him replace an injured Alexander Rossi in the Grand Prix of Toronto.
 He finished the race in 14th place.

 Formula E

 In May 2022, Pourchaire revealed that he tested the new Formula E Gen3 car in early 2022.
 He completed three days of testing and commented that the car was "very good" and "very fast".
 Pourchaire was in contention for a Nissan Formula E seat for the 2022–23 season, before the team announced Norman Nato and Sacha Fenestraz for that season.

 In February 2025, Maserati MSG Racing chose Pourchaire to partake in the rookie practice session at the Jeddah ePrix.
 He drove for Maserati once again during the Berlin rookie test at the Tempelhof Airport Street Circuit.
+In January 2026, Pourchaire was picked by Citroën Racing to drive during the rookie practice session at the Miami ePrix, and the rookie test for the Madrid ePrix.

+Opel (2026–)

+2026–27 season

+In August 2026, Opel GSE Formula E Team signed Pourchaire for the 2026–27 season.